jsgroth/jgnes/README.md

   * MMC2/MMC4
   * MMC5
     * The PCM expansion audio channel is not implemented; only one game used it, _Shin 4 Nin Uchi Mahjong_
-  * Konami VRC2 / VRC4 / VRC6
+  * Konami VRC2 / VRC4 / VRC6 / VRC7
+    * VRC7 FM synth expansion audio is not implemented; only one game used it, _Lagrange Point_
   * Sunsoft 5A / 5B / FME-7
     * The additional audio channels in 5B are not implemented; these were only used in one game, _Gimmick!_ (JP version)
   * Codemasters unlicensed board